Code-Institute-Submissions/flux-time/README.md

 3. I want to easily understand the main purpose of the product and service being provided.

-    1. The hero sections clealy describe the problem that the products hopes to solves.
+    1. The hero sections clearly describe the problem that the product hopes to solves.
     2. If anything is unclear, there is a contact form visitors can use if they have any questions.

 4. I want to know how much this product costs and what are the differences between the price plans.

-    1. Pricing cards provides information on which plan is best suited for a company based on the number of employees they have.
+    1. Pricing cards provide information on which plan is best suited for a company based on the number of employees they have.

 5. I want to know how I can contact the company if I have questions or need support.